-3.21.27 Review and Resolution of Conflicts of Interest Relating to Sponsored Activities research, the director of a college/unit research center or institute director designated by the vice president for research and three faculty members appointed by the vice president for research and approved by the Faculty Senate.
+Rule 3.21.30 - Review and Resolution of Conflicts of Interest Relating to Sponsored Activities

+A. Committee on Conflicts of Interest in Sponsored Activities: The Committee on Conflicts of Interest in Sponsored Activities shall be a standing committee consisting of the vice president for research, the director of a college/unit research center or institute director designated by the vice president for research and three faculty members appointed by the vice president for research and approved by the Faculty Senate.
 One member of the committee shall not be involved in sponsored research.